 Many coffee companies offer single-origin coffees as well as blends.

 Single-origin simply means un-blended.
 It’s a coffee from one specific region, such as an Ethiopia Yirgacheffe.
-A blend, therefore, means is different beans, blended into one packet.
+A blend, therefore, means different beans, blended into one packet.
 Duhhh.
 When should you use a blend vis a single origin?
 Well, as one expert coffee roaster says:

 Blends for milk, Single origins for black